 - Quickly triaging patients based on the place of employment’s criteria

 Generally, the salary for a telephone triage nurse is significantly less than other nursing professions.
-Unfortunately, there is little room for increasing base salary except for with increased years of experience.
+Unfortunately, there is little room for increasing the base salary except for those with increased years of experience.

-Telephone triage nurses that work for major healthcare companies are more likely to have a higher salary than those working for smaller private or public clinics.
+Telephone triage nurses who work for major healthcare companies are more likely to have a higher salary than those working for smaller private or public clinics.

 - Health insurance